Giorgian de Arrascaeta: International career

-After scoring twice for Uruguay as they finished runners-up at the 2013 FIFA U-20 World Cup, De Arrascaeta made his debut for the Uruguay senior team in a friendly match against South Korea in September 2014.
+After scoring twice for Uruguay as they finished runners-up at the 2013 FIFA U-20 World Cup, de Arrascaeta made his debut for the Uruguay senior team in a friendly match against South Korea in September 2014.
 He assisted the only goal of the game, scored by José Giménez, in the 1–0 win in Goyang.

 De Arrascaeta was included in Uruguay's squad for the 2015 Copa América by coach Óscar Tabárez.
 He was assigned the prestigious number 10 shirt, previously worn by national team legend Diego Forlán.
 On 6 June 2015, de Arrascaeta scored his first senior international goal during a 5–1 pre-tournament friendly win over Guatemala in Montevideo.
 De Arrascaeta made his tournament debut as a 64th-minute substitute as Uruguay defeated Jamaica 1–0 in their opening group match on 13 June.
 In May 2018 he was named in Uruguay's provisional 26-man squad for the 2018 FIFA World Cup in Russia.

 On 10 June 2021, de Arrascaeta was confirmed in the Uruguay 2021 Copa América final squad.

 On 2 December 2022, de Arrascaeta scored both goals in a 2–0 victory over Ghana, in the last match of group stage in the 2022 FIFA World Cup in Qatar.
-This was not enough to qualify Uruguay to the knockout stage as South Korea won 2–1 against Portugal, advancing from the group stage on the tiebreaking.
+This was not enough to qualify Uruguay to the knockout stage as South Korea won 2–1 against Portugal, advancing from the group stage on four goals scored in the group stage compared to Uruguay's two.

+Style of play

+Right-handed player, but almost ambidextrous, who plays mainly as an attacking midfielder, although he can also be used as a left-winger or second striker.

+Arrascaeta is known for his refined technique, precise passing, vision, and skillful dribbling, he stands out for his quality ball handling and finishing.
+Furthermore, possesses excellent decision-making skills, making him a decisive player in crucial moments.